rbjarnason/railsready/README.md

  * CentOS 5.5 (utilizes the Fedora EPEL repo)

 #
 ###Run this on a fresh install.
-It will update your system!
+It WILL update your system!

 ###To run:
   * `wget --no-check-certificate https://github.com/joshfng/railsready/raw/master/railsready.sh && bash railsready.sh`